Trainings and Tutorial Resources

 – Trainex, U.S. Environmental Protection Agency.
 This program provides an overview of the public health assessment process that the Agency for Toxic Substances and Disease Registry uses to evaluate whether people will be harmed by hazardous materials from waste sites or from other places where hazardous substances have been spilled or released into the environment.

-GIS and MetaData ESRI Resources and Training Links
+ESRI Resources and Training Links

 – This is the main online campus for ESRI, the makers of the ArcGIS software.
 This includes information on instructor led classes as well as online trainings or tutors, some of which are free.http://campus.esri.com Federal Geographic Data Committee; Metadata resources and Information